 A strong immunity is the first line of defense against colds, the flu, and countless other viral and bacterial germs.

 Since prevention is better than a cure, it pays to work on giving the immune system all the help it can get.

 Our bodies and immune systems are constantly being exposed to bacteria, germs, pathogens, and carcinogens from every direction.

-Therefore, let’s dive into immune health and how to strengthen/boost your immune system so you can not only stay healthy, but also keep working towards your goals!
+Therefore, let’s dive into immune health and how to strengthen/support your immune system so you can not only stay healthy, but also keep working toward your goals!

 Our immune system is essential for our survival.
 Our immune system is made up of a network of cells, tissues, and organs that work together to protect the body.